 .
-A vector clock for a system of N processes is an array of N integers.
+A vector clock for a system of N processes is an array of N and ij.
+This ordering has no general physical significance integers.
 Each process keeps its own vector clock, Vi, which it uses to timestamp local events.
 Like Lamport timestamps, processes piggyback vector timestamps on the messages they send to one another, and there are simple rules for updating the clocks: